jwzhanggy/tinyBIG/docs/guides/quick_start.md

             9, 4, 4, 8, 0, 3, 2, 8, 0, 7, 3, 4, 9, 4, 0, 5])
     ```

-Note that images loaded via the `tinybig.data.mnist` will flat and normalize the MNIST images of size $28 \times 28$ into
+Note that images loaded with the `tinybig.data.mnist` will flatten and normalize the MNIST images of size $28 \times 28$
-vectors of length $784$ via the following `torchvision.transforms` code:
+into vectors of length $784$ via `torchvision.transforms`:

 ```python
 transform = torchvision.transforms.Compose([
     transforms.ToTensor(),